 11. May Strengthen Bones And Prevent Bone Diseases

 Consuming 1200 mg of calcium every day is mandatory for all women and men above 51 years.
-This is recommended by the National Osteoporosis Foundation (NOF) to avoid osteoporosis and other bone diseases (26).
+This is recommended by the National Osteoporosisi XA condition that results in loss of bone mineral density and mass, making them brittle and weak.
+Foundation (NOF) to avoid osteoporosis and other bone diseases (26).

 Dairy products contain calcium.
 However, foods like spinach, tofu, almonds, kale, broccoli, fortified orange juice, and canned fish like sardines and salmon also contain good amounts of calcium.